DanielManning/pwa-launch-handler-test/README.md

 2. Open the 3-dots menu in the upper-right corner and click "Open in Chrome".
 3. Click the button to call `window.open('index3.html', 'namedpopupwindow', 'popup');`.

-:white_check_mark: Correct behavior: index3.html opens in a popup window with message "window.name: namedpopupwindow, has window.opener: true".
+:white_check_mark: Correct behavior: index3.html opens in a new PWA window with message "window.name: namedpopupwindow, has window.opener: true".

 ---